sub-arjun/phosphobot/README.md

 curl -X 'GET' 'http://localhost/status' -H 'accept: application/json'
 ```

-> _Note: some features, such as connection to the phospho cloud, AI training, and AI control, are not available when installing from source._

 ## Contributing

 We welcome contributions!
 Read our [contribution guide](./CONTRIBUTING.md).
 Also checkout our [bounty program](https://docs.google.com/spreadsheets/d/1NKyKoYbNcCMQpTzxbNJeoKWucPzJ5ULJkuiop4Av8ZQ/edit?gid=0#gid=0).